badihi/AnyPicker/README.md

-## AnyPicker - Picker Library for Mobile OS
+## AnyPicker - Picker Library for Mobile OS - With Persian (Jalali) Calendar Support

 ## What is AnyPicker?